 I’m okay with him peeing on a bush… no thanks, he’ll pee in his undies.

-I wanted to explore all this, but in the meantime… we were having battles.
+Obviously, I wanted to explore all this.
+But, in the meantime… we were having battles.

 A month or two ago I heard one of the best pieces of parenting advice ever.
-This is one of the obvious things that – after you hear it – you immediately recognize as true though you’ve never verbalized it.
+First of all, this is one of the obvious things that – after you hear it – you immediately recognize as true though you’ve never verbalized it.

 Recently Lauren and I did a Fresh Start Bootcamp with a bunch of moms and she gave this great advice to moms whose children are refusing to do something.